stanford-cs248/draw-svg/README.md

 **Now that you understand the basics of drawing elements, let's get to work actually drawing more interesting elements than points!**

 #### Task 0: Warm Up: Drawing Lines (5 pts)

 In this task you will add line drawing functionality by implementing the function `rasterize_line()` in `software_renderer.cpp` instead of calling a reference solution.

-We discussed a few ways to think about rasterizing a line.
+In lecture we discussed a few ways to think about rasterizing a line.
 (Recall we talked about possible rules for what samples are considered to be "covered" by the line, and we discussed algorithms for efficiently determining what samples meet that criteria.
 Since line drawing is very well documented on the web, you may consult the web and use any algorithm you wish.
 However, your solution should:

 - Handle non-integer vertex coordinates passed to `rasterize_line()`.
 - Handle lines of any slope.